-Status of Prior Audit Recommendations:
+Status of Prior Audit Recommendations

-One recommendation was presented in our Auditors' Report on Internal Control Over Financial Reporting and on Compliance And Other Matters for the Fiscal Year Ended June 30, 2015 State of Connecticut Comprehensive Annual Financial Report.
-This recommendation is being repeated for the fiscal year ended June 30, 2016.
-The previous recommendation and its resolution are as follows:
+One recommendation was presented in our Auditors' Report on Internal Control Over Financial Reporting and on Compliance And Other Matters for the Fiscal Year Ended June 30, 2016 State of Connecticut Comprehensive Annual Financial Report.
+This recommendation is being repeated for the fiscal year ended June 30, 2017.
+The previous recommendation and its current status are as follows:

-1. The Budget and Financial Analysis Division of the Office of the State Comptroller should continue additional training and monitoring in the preparation and submission of accurate GAAP adjustments - Through our current review, we found conditions had generally improved in the reporting of contractual obligations.
-However, for certain agencies, errors were made in other adjustments in the same way as in the previous year.
-Therefore, we are repeating the Recommendation.

-Current Audit Recommendations:

 1. The Budget and Financial Analysis Division of the Office of the State Comptroller should provide specific additional training and monitoring in the preparation and submission of accurate GAAP adjustments.
+Through our current review, we found conditions had generally improved.
+However, for certain agencies, continued errors were noted.
+Therefore, the recommendation is being repeated with modification to reflect our current audit findings.

+Current Audit Recommendations

+1. The Budget and Financial Analysis Division of the Office of the State Comptroller should continue its efforts to provide training and monitoring in the preparation and submission of accurate GAAP adjustments.